YangPiCui/3DPrinterCalibrationAndTuning/DoogellVega/README.md

 > Max hotend temperature = 260;
 > Max bed temperature = 70;
 > X direction = ↓; X range = 0-250; //Positive direction from the back to the front
-> Y direction = →, Y range = 0-260; //Belt starts to slip at 294
+> Y direction = →, Y range = 0-240; //Belt starts to slip at 294; fan mod limits travel to 240
 > Z direction = up, Z range = 0-200; //for glass bed; Default is 300.
 > X/Y resolution = 0.1mm;
 > Z resolution = 0.04mm;

 Printhead ([how these values are defined](https://community.ultimaker.com/topic/18484-printhead-settings/))
-> X min = -29; //measured in the negative x direction
+> X min = -29-9; //measured in the negative x direction
-> Y min = -37; //measured in the negative y direction
+> Y min = -37-12; //measured in the negative y direction
 > X max = 60; //measured in the positive x direction
-> Y max = 37; //measured in the positive y direction
+> Y max = 37+13; //measured in the positive y direction
-> Gantry Height = 92mm; //the lowest point on the rails in which the extruder assembly rides to the print bed when the nozzle is at height Z=0
+> Gantry Height = 92+13mm; //the lowest point on the rails in which the extruder assembly rides to the print bed when the nozzle is at height Z=0

 Extruder 0:
 > Nozzle size = 0.3mm; //default 0.4mm